Migration away from on-prem data centres stalled by security

 The study delves into perceptions surrounding on-premises and cloud-based data storage technologies from 483 information technology and (IT) and IT security professionals familiar with the benefits of object storage technology.

-And according to the survey, 65 percent of IT professionals would like to store object data in the cloud, but nearly half (47 percent) either don't believe or are not sure if data in the cloud is as secure as in their own data centre.
+And according to the survey, 65 percent of IT professionals would like to store object data in the cloud, but nearly half (47 percent) either don't believe or are not sure if data in the cloud is as secure as in their own data center.

-The primary reasons stated for wanting to move data into a cloud-based object storage environment included to reduce storage costs, to avoid new data centre investments, and to achieve better resiliency or disaster recovery - only 12 percent put increasing security as their primary reason.
+The primary reasons stated for wanting to move data into a cloud-based object storage environment included to reduce storage costs, to avoid new data center investments, and to achieve better resiliency or disaster recovery - only 12 percent put increasing security as their primary reason.

 "There is a prominent security gap delaying the mass migration of data to the cloud."We see an overwhelming desire among organisations to move to the cloud and leverage the cost/value of object storage,” says SecurityFirst president and CEO Jim Varner.

 “However, they often take an outsourced approach to cloud security instead of a unified, comprehensive approach, including integration with their existing security infrastructure and careful control of security keys.
 Object data has the same security and privacy requirements as any other data and a structured, controlled approach needs to be taken seriously."

 There were a number of other key findings from the report, which included:

 While 79 percent of respondents are not currently using object storage, 38 percent are piloting or assessing object storage which indicates that migration of data to the cloud is continuing

 A significant percentage are moving personal data into object storage, with 55 percent moving customer profile data, 37 percent employee records, and 26 percent protect health records

 51 percent prefer cloud data to be distributed across multiple suppliers, with 28 percent choosing to do so for security purposes and the remaining 23 percent to avoid vendor lock-in